czhou578/llm-god/readme.md

 ![alt text](image-1.png)

-This is a desktop app for Windows machines only (currently) that allows users to simultaneously prompt multiple LLM's at once in one environment.
+This is a desktop app for Windows machines only\* that allows users to simultaneously prompt multiple LLM's at once in one environment.
 I use this app every day, for coding or non coding purposes.
 It has saved me countless hours of copypasting and is just so much more efficient.

+\*Linux version is currently being tested.
+The app is packaged for Mac but I do not have a Mac to test it on.
+If any Mac developers want to help test, please do!
+File any issues you find in the Issues tab.

 Currently, the following LLM web interfaces are supported: